BILL 166 REPORTING

 This report outlines our progress in implementing the Well-being strategy, including efforts to promote mental health, foster belonging, and enhance access to resources.
 Through collaboration, evidence-informed practices, and strategic initiatives, York remains committed to creating a supportive and inclusive environment for all members of the community.

 York students are invited to participate in the Canadian Campus Wellbeing Survey (CCWS), coordinated by the University of British Columbia (UBC), every three years.
-This survey gathers valuable insights through questions about demographics, campus climate, academic achievement, mental health, health service utilization, physical health, substance use and food security.
+The survey collects important information on demographics, campus climate, academic achievement, mental health, health service use, physical health, substance use and food security.

-The general results of the survey are summarized in the Executive Summary, encompassing data from both undergraduate and graduate participants registered during the associated academic term.
-These results support York’s efforts to implement its Well-being strategy and fulfil its commitments to the Okanagan Charter.
-The CCWS administration at York University was approved by the Office of Research Ethics (ORE), file #e2021-337.
+The results contribute to York University’s efforts to advance its Well-being Strategy and to uphold its commitments under the Okanagan Charter.
+The administration of the CCWS at York University was reviewed and approved by the Office of Research Ethics (ORE), file #e2021-337.